Free computer Tutorials

-In the previous lesson, you saw how to use the Layout panels to change the layout of the chart itself.
-The Format panels allow you to create some great looking charts with just a few mouse clicks.
+In the previous lesson, you saw how to use the Chart Elements panels to change the layout of the chart itself.
+The Format panel, on the other hand, lets you create some great looking charts with just a few mouse clicks.
+Let's see how it works.

 Our Current Excel 2007 Chart